itmeson/genphys/src/lessons/lesson-1.rst

 ========

 0. See Homework1_
-1. You must get an account on WebAssign
-2. Do the problems (they are from the book), and use WebAssign to submit.
-   You will get instant feedback on their correctness.
-3. You should expect to be able to complete similar problems in a quiz situation next time.
+1. You should expect to be able to complete similar problems in a quiz situation next time.
-4. You should read chapter 6 in the book to help you in doing these problems.
+2. You should read chapter 6 in the book to help you in doing these problems.

 .. _Homework1: ../homework-one.html